amyami187/effective_dimension/Eigenvalue_distribution_plots/README.md

-- `plot_fig`: this folder contains a code file to load the raw data and generate the average eigenvalue distribution plot for all models.
+- `plot_fig`: this folder contains a code file to load the raw data and generate the average eigenvalue distribution plot for all models in a density and cumulative density plot.